ping58972/mongodb-mocha-practice-muber-api_for_driver/README.md

 # mongodb-mocha-practice-muber-api_for_driver

-This project is used for practice mongodb or mongoose, testing with Mocha, etc.
+This project is used for practice mongodb or mongoose, testing with Mocha, etc. The API is similar to Uber, for driver and customer checking ahere the driver near by locatiion.

 ## Built with